DefaltXO/JavaScript/SchoolCatalogue/README.md

 ### High

-- ncludes everything in the `School` class, plus one additional property
+- Includes everything in the `School` class, plus one additional property
 - **Properties**: `sportsTeams` (array of strings)